 When I make such a PSOL, I have to measure the accurate pressure in it with a machine.
 The air has to fit between specific numbers.
 At first, catching the accurate air was very difficult for me.
 It seemed to me that I did not understand the operation of this device at all and had to repeat the action many times.
 Meanwhile, I saw the inside of the ventilator, and when I finally thought I have learned how to use this machine and I was doing pretty well, the machine suddenly made a specific sound.

 I said to Mary who was my trainer I must have done something wrong.
-But my co-worker replied that, on the contrary, I used the machine perfectly, because it sound shows that she is very happy.
-You know, the machine purrs like a cat does when he is satisfied.
+But my co-worker replied that on the contrary, I used the machine very well because it sound shows that she is very happy. –You know, the machine purrs like a cat does when he is satisfied.
 I was impressed that devices can also feel something in their own way.
 I would like to add that this sound appears extremely rarely, but it convinces me even more that maybe the machines are not as soulless as we think.

 How life is stunning.
 Maybe a cover drawing by Paulina Lachowska (8 years old) will bring you closer to this reflection.
 After all, we do not have to understand everything perfectly, sometimes it is enough to be happy with our little discovery.